The Path to Climate Solutions for this Lifelong Conservative and Native Texan (part 1 of 3)

 We conservatives fashion ourselves at being “good at money”, but our broad inaction and our “kicking the can down the road” approach on climate risks is proving otherwise.
 We conservatives sometime complain about too much “government in our lives” but inaction on climate change will only result in MORE government in our lives.

 Like many conservatives and capitalists, I’m wary of anything that might require a lot of government intervention.
 I wondered how others with similar concerns felt about this issue.
 Were they concerned?
 I looked to identify trusted sources and messengers that I felt had similar conservative and market economy views.
 I found former South Carolina Republican Congressman Bob Inglis and former CATO Institute Vice President and economist, Jerry Taylor.
 In turn, these sources lead me to expert climate scientist and evangelical Christian Katharine Hayoe.
 And from business and industry, I was grateful to discover the capitalist and radical industrialist, Ray Anderson.
 Additionally, I found this book, Caring for Creation, to be a great resource for conservative Christians.
+And even more recently, Francis Rooney, former Florida Republican Congressman and U.S. Ambassador to the Holy See.

 Most importantly, it has become apparent to me that the answer lies in bipartisan discussions and solutions.
 It is a tragedy of our time that this important issue has become so politically polarized in the United States.
 We must come together to act because the cost of inaction is no longer tolerable.
 Additionally we must understand the impacts to our national and global security are real and must be addressed.